Installation, Maintenance, and Repair Occupations

 Automotive service technicians and mechanics, often called service technicians or service techs, inspect, maintain, and repair cars and light trucks.

 Diesel service technicians and mechanics (also known as diesel technicians) inspect, repair, or overhaul buses and trucks, or maintain and repair any type of diesel engine.

 Electrical and electronics installers and repairers install or repair a variety of electrical equipment in telecommunications, transportation, utilities, and other industries.

 General maintenance and repair workers fix and maintain machines, mechanical equipment, and buildings.
 They paint, repair flooring, and work on plumbing, electrical, and air-conditioning and heating systems.

-Heavy vehicle and mobile equipment service technicians inspect, maintain, and repair vehicles and machinery used in construction, farming, rail transportation, and other industries.
+Heavy vehicle and mobile equipment service technicians, also called mechanics, inspect, maintain, and repair vehicles and machinery used in construction, farming, rail transportation, and other industries.

 Line installers and repairers, also known as line workers, install or repair electrical power systems and telecommunications cables, including fiber optics.

 Medical equipment repairers install, maintain, and repair patient care equipment.

 Small engine mechanics inspect, service, and repair motorized power equipment.
 Mechanics often specialize in one type of equipment, such as motorcycles, motorboats, or outdoor power equipment.

 Telecommunications equipment installers and repairers, also known as telecom technicians, set up and maintain devices or equipment that carry communications signals, such as telephone lines and Internet routers.